alphanyx/TSAutoloader/ts_autoloader/README.md

 All files excepting the ones in the ignore schema (comma separated) will be loaded

-All Typoscript files with the ending .ts, excepting the ones that start with an underscore and the file "*test.ts*"
+All Typoscript files with the ending .ts, excepting the ones that start with an underscore and the file "test.ts"

 	plugin.tx_tsautoload {
 		1 {